On equivariant topological modular forms: Abelian group objects in -categories

-In particular, if $\CC$ is the ordinary category of sets, then $\Ab(\CC)\simeq\Ab$ recovers the ordinary category of abelian groups.
-However, we will be primarily interested in the case in which $\CC$ is an $\infty$-topos, such as the $\infty$-category $\SS$ of spaces, or sheaves of spaces on a site. \begin{remark} It is important to note that $\Ab(\SS)$ is not equivalent to the $\infty$-category of (grouplike) $\E_\infty$-spaces since $\TT_{\Ab}$ is a full subcategory of the ordinary category of abelian groups.
+In particular, if $\XX$ is the ordinary category of sets, then $\Ab(\XX)\simeq\Ab$ recovers the ordinary category of abelian groups.
+However, we will be primarily interested in the case in which $\XX$ is an $\infty$-topos, such as the $\infty$-category $\SS$ of spaces, or sheaves of spaces on a site. \begin{remark} It is important to note that $\Ab(\SS)$ is not equivalent to the $\infty$-category of (grouplike) $\E_\infty$-spaces since $\TT_{\Ab}$ is a full subcategory of the ordinary category of abelian groups.
 Should one need to consider this $\infty$-category, one would instead start with the Lawvere theory $\TT_{\E_\infty}$ of (grouplike) $\E_\infty$-spaces.
-Note also that $\TT_{\Ab}$ is equivalent to the category of lattices.
+Rather, $\Ab(\SS)$ is equivalent to the $\i$-category of connective chain complexes, or equivalently, connective $\Z$-module spectra.
+Note also that $\TT_{\Ab}^{\op}$ is equivalent to the ordinary category of lattices.
 See \cite[Section 1.2]{LurEllI} for further details on (strict) abelian group objects in $\infty$-categories. \end{remark}

 \begin{example} Topological abelian groups give examples of abelian group objects in $\Spc$.
 To make this relationship respect the simplicial enrichment of the category of topological abelian groups, we first need to investigate the relationship between abelian group objects in a simplicial category and its associated $\i$-category.
 Thus let $\CC$ be a simplicial category.
-Denote by $\Ab(\CC)$ the simplicial category of product preserving functors from $\TT^{\op}_{\Ab}$ to $\CC$.
-Denoting the coherent nerve by $N^{\coh}$, there is a natural functor $N^{\coh}\Ab(\CC) \to \Ab(N^{\coh}\CC)$ constructed as follows: Taking the adjoint of the coherent nerve of the evaluation map $\TT^{\op}_{\Ab} \times \Fun(\TT^{\op}_{\Ab}, \CC) \to \CC$ gives a map $N^{\coh}(\Fun(\TT^{\op}_{\Ab}, \CC)) \to \Fun(\TT^{\op}_{\Ab}, N^{\coh}(\CC))$.
+Denote by $\Ab(\CC)$ the simplicial category of product preserving functors from $\TT_{\Ab}$ to $\CC$.
+Denoting the coherent nerve by $N^{\coh}$, there is a natural functor $N^{\coh}\Ab(\CC) \to \Ab(N^{\coh}\CC)$ constructed as follows: Taking the adjoint of the coherent nerve of the evaluation map $\TT_{\Ab} \times \Fun(\TT_{\Ab}, \CC) \to \CC$ gives a map $N^{\coh}(\Fun(\TT_{\Ab}, \CC)) \to \Fun(\TT_{\Ab}, N^{\coh}(\CC))$.
 Restricting to product preserving functors gives the desired functor $N^{\coh}\Ab(\CC) \to \Ab(N^{\coh}\CC)$.

 Let us denote by $\TopAb_{\infty}$ the $\infty$-category arising via the coherent nerve from the simplicial category whose objects are topological abelian groups and whose mapping spaces are the singular complexes of spaces of homomorphisms.
 From the last paragraph we get a functor $\TopAb_{\infty} \to \Ab(\Spc)$.